 "It's hard for us to grasp the need that exists just a few miles in any direction," says Gerald Wissink CEO of BHHS Legacy Foundation, one of BTSCD's top financial supporters.
 "Some children have to stay home from school because their families can't afford clothes.
 We've even heard of cases where kids have to share clothes or shoes, so only one sibling goes to school each day."
 School Discipline, School Uniforms and Academic Performance, 2016 "It's hard for us to grasp the need that exists just a few miles in any direction."

-Stitches of Love With less than five employees, Back to School Clothing Drive relies heavily on our dedicated volunteers.
+Stitches of Love With only three full-time employees, Back to School Clothing Drive relies heavily on our dedicated volunteers.
 Without a doubt, some of the most committed are the 300 sewists who comprise Stitches of Love.
 These women and men, whom we often refer to as "angels," sew, crochet, and craft all year in support of distribution.
 Many of these volunteers make more than 300 items a piece and combined they create more than 30,000 items annually, easily placing them among the most prolific volunteers in the Valley.
 The Stitches of Love department is a favorite stop for our students!
 They love to browse the vast selection of items that include basic needs like clothes and hats; fun things including wallets, hair accessories, and purses; and personal articles, like pillowcases, that help their families by reducing overall costs.
 The best part is the children all know they can take their favorite item home with them for free!
 Backpack Buddies To kids who have them backpacks are no big deal, but to the kids that don't it's just another way to feel like you don't fit in.
-We're proud to partner with BHHS Legacy Foundation on this far-reaching initiative that delivers more than 10,000 backpacks to students each year.
+We're proud to partner with BHHS Legacy Foundation on this far-reaching initiative that delivers about 12,500 backpacks to students each year.
 Of course, we don't deliver them empty - our volunteers load them up with brand new school supplies and personal care packs!
-We work with our district partners to teers load them up with brand new school supplies and personal care packs!
 We work with our district partners to ensure the contents match the supply lists for each grade so our students can go back school ready to learn because they have exactly what the other kids have.
+With only three full-time employees, Back to School Clothing Drive relies heavily on our dedicated volunteers.